grdw/lorikeet/_drafts/2017-06-07-journey-to-morocco-i.md

   <h1>{{ page.title }}</h1>
   <p>
     This is going to be a long piece of text, so be prepared.
-Finding music from Morocco is not easy, but when you do find it, it's like unearthing treasures from a different world.
+Finding music on vinyl in Morocco is not easy, but when you do find it, it feels like unearthing treasures straight from an Indian Jones movie (or at least, it did to me).
   </p>
   <p>
     Let me start with the beginning.
 I never listened to Moroccan music